Canon 1D vs Sony HX400V

 The Canon EOS-1D and the Sony Cyber-shot DSC-HX400V are two digital cameras that were announced, respectively, in September 2001 and February 2014.
 The 1D is a DSLR, while the HX400V is a fixed lens compact.
 The cameras are based on an APS-H (1D) and a 1/2.3-inch (HX400V) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Sony HX400V

-The physical size and weight of the Canon 1D and the Sony HX400V are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon 1D and the Sony HX400V is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony HX400V is considerably smaller (51 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the HX400V does not feature any corresponding weather-sealing.